Banana Peppers – All About Them

 Where Can I Find Banana Pepper Seeds?

-You can order banana seeds online, but seeds are easily found in larger retail stores before growing season.
+You can order seeds online, but seeds are easily found in larger retail stores before growing season.
 You can either purchase them at Amazon (affiliate link) or check out my Chili Pepper Seeds Resources page.

 If you have any questions, feel free to email me or leave a comment below.
 Thank you. — Mike H.